stevenxxiu/dist_rep_sent_doc/readme.md

 ### Can be missed
 A detailed explanation to window size is in the Experimental Protocols section.

+### Gensim differences
+- Option to remove infrequent words entirely.
+- Frequent word subsampling different.
+- Reduced window sampling for the pv-dm average model, which is not present in the paper.

 ## Code
 See whether using theano boolean masks are faster or multiplies by the mask are faster.